 That said, Edge Of Tomorrow may bring some complications to the most purists fans, which we can see already in the Ghost In The Shell adaptation.
-Since the westernization of the movie worked so well, we are gonna see it in every movie based on a Japanese property.
+Since the westernization of the movie worked so well, we are going to see it in everything based on a Japanese property.
 And of course, will start from the casting.
 Tom Cruise for All You Need Is Kill, Scarlett Johansson for Ghost In The Shell, Nat Wolfe for Death Note.
-All of the movies, of course, will get different settings, meaning most likely the movies won’t take place in Japan, but in the US.
+All of the movies, of course, will get different settings, meaning most likely the film won’t take place in Japan, but in the US.
 Even the long gestated Akira adaptation is rumored to take place in Neo New York, rather than the original’s Neo Tokyo.

-Now, even if you don’t like the idea, people should need to approach this realistically: this movie, in order to be properly adapted, needs a very high budget.
+Now, even if you don’t like the idea, people should need to approach this realistically: this movie, to be appropriately adapted, requires a very high budget.
 We are talking about $150 million at least, except Death Note, which could get away with $25/30 million budget due to its minimalistic concept.
-All the others need a huge budget, and, in order to go profit, studios and investors will want big names to bank on.
+All the others need a huge budget, and, to go profit, studios and investors will want big names to bank on.
 Meaning star power, which means American/British actors, which of course means different settings unless you go for an ‘I moved out of my country’ story.
-And it’s not necessarily a bad thing, it doesn’t mean it’s not a well-done adaptation.
-And if you think I’m justifying white-washing, I’d rather define it as an explanation for it.
+And it’s not necessarily a bad thing; it doesn’t mean it’s not a well-done adaptation.
+And if you think I’m justifying white-washing, I’d instead define it as an explanation for it.